Bossy R

 WATCH videos and PLAY online games at a Short Vowels tutorial at Wakelet.
 Some online games require flash, which is no longer supported after 12/31/2020.
 Learn more at The End of Flash

-PLAY more online games: Sliding Beaver and Hanging Monkeys from literactive (Flash).
-Cloudy DayVowel Popper and Vowel Ace at roomrecess.com (choose short vowels)
+PLAY more online games: Cloudy DayVowel Popper and Vowel Ace at roomrecess.com (choose short vowels) [archived: Literactive games no longer working as of 10/24.
+Sliding Beaver and Hanging Monkeys]

 READ short vowel sentences from stickyball.net, Beginner Books from Progressive Phonics.
 READ Books: “Gran on a Fan” by Kevin Bolger, “The Bug in the Jug Wants a Hug” by Brian P Cleary.